 - Judge of Competitions: QBFEVAL 2019, QBFEVAL 2018, QBFEVAL 2017

-- Organiser: Dagstuhl Seminar Theory and Practice of SAT Solving, Dagstuhl Seminar SAT and Interactions 2020, the 25th annual meeting of the GI-Fachgruppe "Logik in der Informatik at the 21st und 22nd of October 2019 in Jena, Workshop on Proof Complexity 2018, Special Session on SAT Solving at CiE 2018, Logic Colloquium 2016, Dagstuhl Seminar SAT and Interactions 2016, Dagstuhl Seminar Optimal Algorithms and Proofs 2014, Workshop on Proof Complexity 2014, Workshop Limits of Theorem Proving 2012, 58.
+- Organiser: Dagstuhl Seminar Theory and Practice of SAT Solving, Dagstuhl Seminar SAT and Interactions 2020, 25th annual meeting of the GI-Fachgruppe "Logik in der Informatik” 2019, Workshop on Proof Complexity 2018, Special Session on SAT Solving at CiE 2018, Logic Colloquium 2016, Dagstuhl Seminar SAT and Interactions 2016, Dagstuhl Seminar Optimal Algorithms and Proofs 2014, Workshop on Proof Complexity 2014, Workshop Limits of Theorem Proving 2012, 58.
 Workshop Algorithms and Complexity (Theorietag) 2009

 - Recent and forthcoming invited talks: Prague Logic Colloquium 2019, RiSE Winter School 2018, Logic Summer School at ANU College of Engineering & Computer Science, 2017, Proof Complexity Workshop 2016, Dagstuhl Seminar Circuits, Logic and Games 2015, QUANTIFY 2015, LCC 2015, Dagstuhl Seminar Theory and Practice of SAT Solving 2015, Indo-UK workshop on Computational Complexity Theory 2015, Annual conference of the BLC 2013

 - Lecturer at Summer Schools: ESSLLI 2015, SAT/SMT Summer School 2013, ESSLLI 2011, ESSLLI 2010